Think-iT-Labs/aws-patterns-edc/README.md

 }
 ```

-You can check the status of the transfer process by using the `Get All Transfer Processes` request in the Company Y connector collection.
-The transfer process should eventually reach the **Started** state, indicating that the data has been started transferring the carbon foorptin data asset to the Company Y S3 bucket.
+You can check the status of the transfer process by using the `Get All Transfer Processes` request in the company Y connector collection.
+The transfer process should eventually reach the **Started** state, indicating that the data has been started transferring the carbon foorptin data asset to the company Y S3 bucket.

-Check the S3 bucket of Company Y to verify that the data asset has been successfully transferred.
+Check the S3 bucket of company Y to verify that the data asset has been successfully transferred.

 #### Consume data from the provider public HTTP endpoint (Option 2)